-The LOKI Basecamp Falcon 8 windows are specially designed for extreme conditions.
+The LOKI windows are specially designed for extreme conditions.
 These are toughened double-paned, high-insulation DOT-certified windows.
 While innovative, we’d love to see these available for more of the models.

 Pro Tip: Make sure you’re driving your truck camper legally.
 Find out: Does My Truck Camper Need a Title, Registration, and Insurance?

-How Much Does a LOKI Basecamp Truck Camper Cost?
+How Much Does a LOKI Expedition Campers Cost?

-With so many good things, there must be some less than ideal news.
-The only downside of the LOKI truck camper is its cost.
-These campers start at $69,000 for the Icarus Series and $95,000 for the Falcon Series.
+With so many good things, there must be some less-than-ideal news.
+The only downside of the LOKI campers are their cost.
+These campers start at $200,000 for the Icarus Series and $580,000 for the Falcon Series.
 This starting price doesn’t factor in upgrades or customization costs.